HGVSnomenclature/VarNomen/_bg-material/consultation/svd-wg009.md

 *	Status: <font color="red">accepted</font>
 	:	proposal SVD-WG009 opened for **Community Consultation** on August 1 (2020), closed October 31 (2020).

-Based on the proposal the HGVS nomenclature pages have been updated (November 2020); the specific conversion pages were removed, information was merged with the Deletion-Insertion pages
+Based on the proposal the HGVS nomenclature pages have been updated (November 2020); the specific conversion pages were removed, information was merged with the [_Deletion-Insertion pages_](/recommendations/DNA/variant/delins/).

 * * *